IsaacBreen/academic-affiliation-hunter/README.md

 Write the full Python code to do this.

-- Assume each JSON is in a folder with path `./April 2024 Public Data File from Crossref`.
+- Assume each JSON is in a folder with path `./[Sample Dataset] April 2024 Public Data File from Crossref`.
-- Use the `gzip` module to open the JSON files without extracting them to a local file.
+- Use `gzip` to open the JSON files without extracting them to a local file.
 - Define a list of target institutions.
 Consider an affiliation name to match if it contains any of the target institutions.
+- Remove academics with score 0.

 ```json
 {